Childhood Trauma and Emotional EQ

 Children who grow up in dysfunctional family systems do not develop emotional EQ.
 They miss important developmental milestones because they are busy putting all of their energy into survival.
 This leads to children who grow up to become Adult children also known as the Adult Child.
 An adult child is an adult that still has the maturity of a child.

-If you grow up in a home where your caregiver raged at you or stonewalled at you, its understandable that what was role modelled to you was that you are responsible for your caregivers anger or any other feeling that they are projecting on to you.
+If you grew up in a home where your caregiver raged at you or stonewalled at you, as a child you would have believed that you are responsible for your caregiver’s anger or any other feeling that they are projecting onto you.

-Functional adults, however, take responsilbity for their feelings and do not project them on to others.
+Functional adults, however, take responsibility for their feelings and do not project them onto others.
 They do not post nasty messages on social media when they are mad at someone.
 Functional adults do not write nasty emails to the person when they are upset because they believe the person deserves to read it.
 Functional adults do not rage at their children or partners.
 Functional adults do not blame others for how they are feeling.
-They do not gossip behind the persons back, or try to align others against the person they are mad at.
+They do not gossip behind the person’s back or try to align others against the person they are mad at.
 They simply take responsibility for their anger.

 If you believe you are an adult child, ACOA or CODA is a wonderful support system for you.
 This support group will give you tools on how to regulate feelings.